ModelOriented/kernelshap/README.md

 The package contains two workhorses to calculate SHAP values for any model:

+- `permshap()`: Exact permutation SHAP algorithm of [1].
+Available for up to $p=14$ features.
-- `kernelshap()`: Kernel SHAP algorithm of [1] and [2].
+- `kernelshap()`: Kernel SHAP algorithm of [2] and [3].
 By default, exact Kernel SHAP is used for up to $p=8$ features, and an almost exact hybrid algorithm otherwise.
-- `permshap()`: Exact permutation SHAP (currently available for up to $p=14$ features).

 ### Kernel SHAP or permutation SHAP?

-Kernel SHAP has been introduced in [1] as an approximation of permutation SHAP.
-For up to $8-10$ features, exact calculations are feasible for both algorithms (and take similarly long to compute).
+Kernel SHAP has been introduced in [2] as an approximation of permutation SHAP [1].
+For up to ten features, exact calculations are realistic for both algorithms.
 Since exact Kernel SHAP is still only an approximation of exact permutation SHAP, the latter should be preferred in this case, even if the results are often very similar.

-A situation where the two approaches give different results: The model has interactions of order three or higher *and* correlated features.
+A situation where the two approaches give different results: The model has interactions of order three or higher.

 ### Typical workflow to explain any model